ChungmanPARK12/ClassicQ/README.md

 ![Image](https://github.com/user-attachments/assets/ea6ba522-58e8-4d9d-8354-5ce60532dd69)

-A self-initiated React Native mobile app project, developed with full ownership of architecture and code decisions.
+A self-initiated **React Native** mobile app project, developed with full ownership of architecture and code decisions, in collaboration with AI for design and implementation improvements.

 ## Project Overview